mvemkr/Amazon-Clone/README.md

     - or grab the installer from [the node.js website](http://nodejs.org/)
 - [NPM](https://www.npmjs.org/) - this comes with Node.js
 - [nodemon](http://nodemon.io) - automatically reload node server, however not necessary.
+- Also going to need to get a stripe account to grab your api key and publisher key.

 ## Initial Setup
 - Grab the source